 The seal protects the electrical connection between the Master and Tool module.
-Replace the seal if it becomes worn or damaged.
+If the seal becomes worn or damaged it needs to be replaced.

-- 1. Place the Tool in a secure location. - 2.
-Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-To remove the existing seal, pinch the edge of the seal and pull the seal away from the pin block on the Master module. - 5.
+- 1. For a Tool Changer, place the Tool safely in the tool stand.
+Uncouple the Tool Changer or Utility Coupler to allow clear access to the Master and Tool plates. - 2.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 3.
+To remove the existing seal, pinch edge of seal with fingers and gently pull the seal away from the pin block on the Master. - 4.
+Pull the seal off the pin block. - 5.
 To install a new seal, stretch the new seal over the shoulder of the pin block. - 6.
-Push the seal hub down against the pin block. - 7.
-Safely resume normal operation.
+Push the seal's hub down against the pin block using finger tip. - 7.
+If repairs are complete, return circuits to normal operation.